 Finance Costs.
-Finance costs consists of cash and imputed non-cash charges related to our credit facility, long-term debt, finance lease obligations, the Shareholder Loan, and the preferred shares.
+Finance costs consists of cash and imputed non-cash charges related to our credit facility, long-term debt, finance lease obligations, the loan from controlling shareholder, and the preferred shares.

 Provision for Income Taxes.
 Provision for income taxes consist of federal, provincial, state and local current and deferred income taxes.